Halldorophone: Concert music

-In May of 2022, at a Latin American-themed festival by the Louisville Orchestra in Kentucky, the Emmy-winning composer Adam Schoenberg premiered his piece Automation.
+In December 2021, Mason Cook, Sherry Gao, and Forrest Love, music composition students under the tutelage of Adam Schoenberg at Occidental College, debuted a series of new works for the halldorophone, which the college had acquired earlier that year.
+This was the first time that the halldorophone had been showcased in the Americas.
+Schoenberg would later use the same instrument from Occidental College in May 2022, at a Latin American-themed festival by the Louisville Orchestra in Kentucky, where he premiered his piece "Automation".
 It is a double concerto for orchestra, cello, and a custom built halldorophone.
-The conductor, Teddy Abrams, said using the electronic instrument was in keeping with the energy of the city and the orchestra's history, both daring and adventurous.
+The conductor, Teddy Abrams, said using the electronic instrument was in keeping with the energy of the city and the orchestra's history: both daring and adventurous.

 Film music

-In 2016, composer Jóhann Jóhannsson recorded Hildur Guðnadóttir playing halldorophone for his score of the motion picture Arrival (film).
+In 2016, composer Jóhann Jóhannsson recorded Hildur Guðnadóttir playing halldorophone for his score of the motion picture Arrival.

-In 2018, Icelandic composer Hildur Guðnadóttir scored the film Sicario: Day of the Soldado using a halldorophone, which she claimed was her main instrument at the time, calling it an "electro-acoustic feedback monster" and a "Jimi Hendrix cello".
+In 2018, Icelandic composer Hildur Guðnadóttir scored the film Sicario: Day of the Soldado using a halldorophone, which she claimed was her main instrument at the time.
+She called the instrument an "electro-acoustic feedback monster" and a "Jimi Hendrix cello".

 In 2019, Hildur Guðnadóttir played and composed the original soundtrack to the movie Joker using a halldorophone.
-The score won the Academy Award the following year.
+The score won the Academy Award for Best Original Score the following year.

 Studio recordings

+In 2025, cellist and composer Martina Bertoni released the album Electroacoustic Works for Halldorophone (Karlrecords), composed during a residency at EMS (Elektronmusikstudion) in Stockholm.
+The halldorophone was used as an algorithmic system to explore tunings and harmonic relationships, with minimal physical intervention (such as strumming or plucking).
+The resulting compositions highlight the instrument's generative and feedback-responsive properties in electroacoustic music.

-Drone metal band Sunn O))) recorded halldorophone with Steve Albini at Electrical Audio for their eighth studio album Life Metal, released in 2019.
+Drone metal band Sunn O))) recorded halldorophone with Steve Albini at Electrical Audio on its eighth studio album, Life Metal, released in 2019.

-Halldorotones a collection of short pieces for solo halldorophone was released by Broken Strings Music in 2020.
+Halldorotones, a collection of short pieces for solo halldorophone, was released by Broken Strings Music in 2020.

-Secondson (UK) released "Suite for halldorophone and Synthi A" on 8 February 2021, a 21 minute long ascending drone piece.
-He also released the score "Tónlist frá: hér að neðan" on 1 October 2019 which features the halldorophone and Yamaha CS60 extensively.
+Secondson released the score Tónlist frá: hér að neðan on 1 October 2019, prominently featuring the halldorophone and Yamaha CS60.
+On 8 February 2021, he followed with Suite for Halldorophone and Synthi A, a 21-minute ascending drone piece.
+His next release, Any Other Place, came out on 10 March 2022 and was recorded in the crypt of the Temple of Peace in Cardiff.

-The Icelandic electro-psychedelic-post-hip-hop-pop collective Cryptochrome (IS) released their Secondson (UK) produced EP "Love Life" on 2 February 2020 which features the halldorophone on the song 'Kali.'
+The Icelandic electronic collective Cryptochrome released its EP Love Life on 2 February 2020, which features the halldorophone on the song 'Kali.'

-Secondson (UK) released the solo halldorophone album "Any Other Place" on March 21, 2022, via SFDB Records.
-Recorded in the crypt at the Temple of Peace and Health in Cardiff.
+Greek melodic death-black metal band Temor recorded its album My Sorrow's Rage, which features the halldorophone played by Konstantinos Chinis.

 Video games

-In 2021, composer Hildur Guðnadóttir composed the video-game score for Battlefield 2042 by DICE (company) and EA Games using the halldorophone.
-The soundtrack was released 10 September 2021.
+In 2021, composer Hildur Guðnadóttir composed the video game score for Battlefield 2042 by DICE (company) and EA Games using the halldorophone.
+The soundtrack was released on 10 September 2021.